Beyond IID: data-driven decision-making in heterogeneous environments: Analysis of SAA for integral probability metrics

-Our first result derives upper bounds and matching lower bounds on the worst-case asymptotic regret of SAA under the Kolmogorov and total variation distances. \begin{proposition}[Kolmogorov and TV Pricing] For the data-driven pricing problem in a heterogenous environment under the Kolmogorov and total variation distances, for any $\epsilon$ small enough we have,
+where the supremum for $\V{g(\actVr, \cdot)}$ is attained for $\actVr = M$.
+Therefore, \Cref{cor:dro_to_reg} implies directly an upper bound on the asymptotic worst-case performance of SAA, which we complement by a lower bound on the performance of any data-driven policy. \begin{proposition}[Kolmogorov Pricing] For the data-driven pricing problem in a heterogenous environment under the Kolmogorov distance, for any $\epsilon$ small enough we have,

-\end{proposition} \Cref{prop:Kolmogorov_pricing} presents an upper bound on the asymptotic worst-case regret of SAA and a matching universal lower bound showing that the best achievable performance is order $\Theta \left( M \cdot \rad \right)$.
-We note that the upper bound on the regret of SAA for the Kolnogorov distance recovers a special case considered by \cite{brustle2020multi}.
-Similarly to the newsvendor problem, SAA achieves minimax rates for both the Kolmogorov and total variation distances in the pricing problem.
-We next show that this is not the case for the Wasserstein distance and that one needs to robustify SAA to achieve optimal guarantees.